-Any application for resource consent for the activities listed in Table 5.2.4.1 a 5-7 shall be considered without public or limited notification or the need to obtain the written approval from affected parties if the Land Use and/or Subdivision are consistent with the principles of the Pukehāngi Development Area Structure Plan Pukehāngi Development Area Structure Plan and Performance Standards, with the exception that:
+Any application for resource consent for the activities listed in Table 5.2.4.1 a 5-7 shall be considered without public or limited notification or the need to obtain the written approval from affected parties if the Land Use and/or Subdivision are consistent with the principles of the Pukehāngi Development Area Structure Plan and Performance Standards, with the exception that:

-- a. any applications that affect that has potential effects on culturally significant sites, downstream water quantity, downstream water quality or Lake Rotorua water quality will require the written approval of Te Rūnanga o Ngāti Kearoa Ngāti Tuarā Trust, Ngāti Whakaue (as represented by Te Komiro o te Utuhina or its successor), and Te Arawa Lakes Trust in order to proceed without limited notification. - b.
-Subdivision applications that do not meet the subdivision performance standards in A5.2.4.4.4, A5.2.4.4.5 and A5.2.4.4.5a will require the written approval of the Bay of Plenty Regional Council in order to proceed without limited notification.
+- a. applications that are inconsistent with the SMP prepared by Rotorua Lakes Council under Policy 2a.1 applications that relate to culturally significant sites, downstream water quantity, downstream water quality or Lake Rotorua water quality will require the written approval of Te Rünanga o Ngāti Kearoa Ngāti Tuarā Trust, Ngāti Whakaue (as represented by Te Komiro o te Utuhina or its successor), and Te Arawa Lakes Trust in order to proceed without limited notification. - Subdivision applications that do not meet the subdivision performance standards in A5.2.4.4.4 and A5.2.4.4.5 and A5.2.4.4.5 will require the written approval of the Bay of Plenty Regional Council in order to proceed without limited notification.